MoritzLoewenstein/zentara/README.md

 Zentara is a simple and intuitive dashboard for your applications and bookmarks.
 It is designed to be easy to use, understand, and edit, while looking good.
 It does not seek to offer a lot of features, but rather to offer a few features that are well thought out and work well together.
 Self-hosted, open-source, and privacy-focused.

-# notice

-Zentara is in a usable state but still in development.

 ## features

 There are essentially two types of elements in your dashboard: applications and bookmarks.